 What Marketing Consultants Do: Typical Duties & Responsibilities

 Generally, marketing consultants get hired on by businesses to assist in developing and implementing strategies for attracting more customers.
 This may include identifying the right communication channels, training more specialized in-house marketing specialists, and other tasks according to a given business’s unique needs and goals.

-Marketing consultants typically have the same general responsibilities for each of their clients.
+Marketing consultants work on the same general tasks for each of their clients.
 How these responsibilities manifest varies depending on the business, but the same basic duties apply.

-The basic responsibilities of a marketing consultant include:
+The basic duties of a marketing consultant include:

 - Understand a Business’ Goals

 - Evaluate Marketing Efforts

 - Track & Report on Ongoing Marketing Campaigns